Fairview High School Academic Information

 Students completing courses in the the JROTC program will be prepared for responsible leadership roles while becoming aware of their rights, responsibilities, and privileges as American citizens.

-Fairview High students observe, question, explain and interpret everyday.
+Students observe, question, explain and interpret everyday.
 We guide students to be active learners who reflect on their growth as they analyze the world.

 Upon graduation from Fairview High School, students will have completed: